 Oil-weighted stocks and crude oil in the last six trading sessions

-Between May 16–23, 2016, an equally weighted basket of oil-weighted stocks that operate with a production mix of at least 60% in crude oil (USL) (BNO) and that are part of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP) fell 7.2% compared to a 0.75% rise in WTI (West Texas Intermediate) crude oil during the same period.
+Between May 20 and May 27, 2016, an equally weighted basket of oil-weighted stocks that operate with a production mix of at least 60% in crude oil (USL) (BNO) and that are part of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP) fell 0.58% compared to a 3.3% rise in WTI (West Texas Intermediate) crude oil during the same period.
 The returns in oil-weighted stocks are also adjusted for dividends.

-During the same period, Clayton Williams Energy (CWEI) returned 12.5%.
-Carrizo Oil & Gas (CRZO) and Kosmos Energy (KOS) rose 2.8% and 2.0%, respectively.
-However, these three stocks outperformed their peers.
-Triangle Petroleum (TPLM), Abraxas Petroleum (AXAS), and Halcon Resources (HK) lost 26.6%, 26.38%, and 78%, respectively, over the same period.
-Triangle Petroleum, Abraxas Petroleum, and Halcon Resources fell the most among the peer companies here.
-Apart from crude oil’s impact that we discussed in the previous part, the relative performance of these oil-weighted stocks could be related to their earnings and analyst forecasts.
-Their earnings were reported in the last few weeks.
+During the same period, Abraxas Petroleum (AXAS) returned 10.7%.
+Whiting Petroleum (WLL) and Diamondback Energy (FANG) rose 6.74% and 6.71%, respectively.
+These three stocks outperformed their peers.
+On the other hand, Triangle Petroleum (TPLM), Bonanza Creek Energy, (BCEI), and Bill Barrett (BBG) lost 25.8%, 18.9%, and 9.1%, respectively, over the same period.
+Triangle Petroleum, Bonanza Creek Energy, and Bill Barrett fell the most among the peer companies here.
+Apart from crude oil’s impact, which we discussed in the previous part, the relative performance of these oil-weighted stocks could be related to their earnings and the market’s expectation for their future prospects.

 Oil-weighted stocks and crude oil since 2016 lows

-So, oil-weighted stocks have underperformed crude oil in the last six trading sessions, as well as since crude oil’s 2016 lows.
+Thus, oil-weighted stocks have underperformed crude oil in the last six trading sessions.
+They have also underperformed crude oil since crude’s 2016 lows.